 Advisory 6 YearsDosage Information

 For oral use only.
-Shake the bottle for at least 10 seconds before use.
-Always use the syringe supplied with the pack.
-Never give more medicine than is shown in the table.
+Never give more medicine than shown in the table.
 Do not exceed the stated dose.

-Child's Age: Adults and children over 16 years; How much - up to 4 times a day: 10 - 20 ml (Two to four 5 ml doses)
+Child's Age: Adults and children over 16 years; How Much - Up to 4 times a day: 2-4 tablets

 Do not give more than 4 doses in any 24 hour period.